 THE BEST WAY TO PREPAY FOR FUNERAL EXPENSES

 Burial insurance is the best way to prepay for funeral expenses.
 Think of it as a prepaid funeral plan with benefits.
-A burial insurance policy is similar to prepaid funeral plans in a way that it helps you prepay for your funeral expenses.
+A burial insurance policy is similar to prepaid funeral plans in a way that helps you prepay for your funeral expenses.

 You can take out a burial insurance policy to cover the cost of your funeral and other final expenses at the time of your death.
 You can leave a funeral plan that outlines your wishes for funeral services to your loved ones that they need to carry out when you’re gone.